NiloGregginz33/QMGRExperiments/README.md

 DYSON SWARMS
 SELF-RELICATING FACTORIES

-also no i didnt open the global life email lol

 While exploring advanced technologies and their applications, I believe it's critical to address the ethical concerns that may arise.
 In industries like life insurance, there is a potential risk that such technologies could be misused to prioritize profits over people's well-being.
 My aim is to develop safeguards and advocate for transparency to ensure these tools benefit humanity, not harm it.